jump to navigation

 What to do about Republicans?
 Remember that some of our strongest supporters have come from the GOP.
 I have in mind Kay Bailey Hutchison and Trent Lott.
 There is a powerful opinion piece published in the Washington Post: A Conservative Investment, Why the Right can Get Behind and Infrastructure Program.
 A must read.

-1. walt veit - March 5, 2009
+1. walt veit says:

 Those advocating rail solutions need not be afraid to compare the lack of planning in the U.S. with the rest of the world.
 The glaring paucity of discussion here compared with Western Europe, Korea, Japan, Singapore and even other emerging economies puts us to shame.